 Start by preparing the rice in the rice cooker.
 You will prepare the rice using our prepare the rice using our Costa Rican white rice recipe– but use chicken broth instead of water.

 Before covering the rice to cook, add your 3 TB achiote.
 (See notes) While the rice is cooking, make your sofrito.
-In a large skillet, heat the vegetable oil on medium-high heat.

 Once heated, add the cilantro, red bell pepper, celery, onion, and garlic and cook until soft and translucent.
 This is your sofrito.